pjstockdale/get_data_course_project/CodeBook.md

 1.2    Assign meaningful variable names (column headers) 1.2.1  Read the variable descriptor file, features.txt 1.2.2  Combine with X_train to set variable names
-1.3    Assign subject ID values to each observation 1.3.1  Read the file subject_train.txt into a vector 1.3.2  Add this vector as column to X_train data frame, labelled Subject_ID 1.4    Assign descriptive activity values to each observation 1.4.1  Read the activity code value file, y_train.txt 1.4.2  Cross each activity code value to english label.
+1.3    Assign descriptive activity values to each observation 1.3.1  Read the activity code value file, y_train.txt 1.3.2  Cross each activity code value to english label.
 Read in the activity
-       code value cross reference file activity_labels.txt 1.4.3  Merge activity code to english label file
+       code value cross reference file activity_labels.txt 1.3.3  Merge activity code to english label file
-1.4.4  Add the descriptive english labels to X_train data frame labelled acty_label
+1.3.4  Add the descriptive english labels to X_train data frame labelled activity 1.4    Assign subject ID values to each observation 1.4.1  Read the file subject_train.txt into a vector 1.4.2  Add this vector as column to X_train data frame, labelled Subject_ID

 2. Repeat steps A through D for the test set of data, X_test